boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ## Support of earlier versions of ROKIT Locator

-If you have version 1.3 of ROKIT Locator, checkout the corresponding tag:
+If you have version 1.4 of ROKIT Locator, checkout the corresponding tag:

+    git checkout 2.1.6 -b main-v1.4

+And if you have version 1.3:

     git checkout 2.1.4 -b main-v1.3